yonhan3/openosc2/README.md

 system*, a.k.a.
 Autotools.
 This system is well understood and supported by many different platforms and distributions which should allow this library to be built on a wide variety of platforms.
-See the xref:tested-platforms[``Tested Platforms''] section for details on what platforms this library was tested on during its development.
+See the ``Tested Platforms'' section for details on what platforms this library was tested on during its development.

 * Building